selewangraig/CLI_Task-Manager/README.md

 # Task Manager Project
 This project is a simple command-line Task Manager application implemented in Python.
-It allows users to manage their tasks by adding new tasks, marking tasks as completed, and viewing their task list.
+It allows users to manage their tasks by adding new tasks, marking tasks as completed, deleting tasks and viewing their task list.

 ## Features
 - Add new tasks with titles and descriptions.